 You can locate a specific website using our A-Z index.

 You can perform a full-text search across our collection using the advanced search (beta).
-Please note that only sites added to the web archive before late 2008 can currently be searched using full-text search as this service is being updated.

 The UK Government Web Archive contains some partial copies of sites.
 If you find an archived site which seems incomplete you may be able to find a more complete version by trying a different date.

 Tips on finding content in the UK Government Web Archive (PDF, 0.47Mb)

 If you need any advice about finding the most complete archived version of a site or have any other queries about finding information in the UK Government Web Archive, please email: firstname.lastname@example.org.

 Using archived websitesYou can often use and browse archived websites as you would on a live site.
 Due to limitations in the software that harvests website content, some functionality is not available in archived versions of sites.
 This includes search and most drop-down menus as well as some interactive features such as forms and questionnaires.

 All the sites in our collection have been archived individually.
 External links in archived websites will not work.